sneaky-potato/goof/README.md

 - [ ] Add support for defining and calling functions with params
 - [ ] Add library builtin functions

+## BUGS
+- [ ] Type checking does not work correctly on while loops
+    - We need to evaulate the while condition on hitting end in type checking

 ## Language Reference

 The language implements the following constructs